-We help clients combat fraud through ongoing education, using analytics to screen for anomalous payments, and working with clients to attempt to recover funds after fraud occurs.
+We are here to help our clients combat fraud attempts through ongoing education, using analytics to screen for unusual payments, and working with clients to attempt to recover funds after fraud occurs.
 However, stopping fraud and potential losses takes more than just our team.
 You should also implement strong security protocols within your organization, such as: